Editor’s note: This blog was updated on Nov. 15, 2021.

 - Monitoring beach safety: Sightbit’s image-detection application helps spot dangers at beaches, such as rip currents and hazardous ocean conditions, allowing authorities to enact life-saving procedures.

 - Increasing airline and airport operation efficiency: ASSAIA created an AI-enabled video analytics application to help airlines and airports make better and quicker decisions around capacity, sustainability and safety.

 Download this ebook for more information on how to build smarter, safer spaces with AI.

 Edge Computing for Automakers and Manufacturers

-With NVIDIA EGX, edge applications can be remotely deployed and managed and, using NVIDIA’s NGC software hub, AI and IT teams can get started quickly with a wide variety of pre-trained AI models and Kubernetes-ready Helm charts to implement into their edge AI solutions.
+Applications for Edge AI: To complement these offerings, NVIDIA has also worked with partners to create a whole ecosystem of software development kits, applications and industry frameworks in all areas of accelerated computing.
+This software is available to be remotely deployed and managed using the NVIDIA NGC software hub.
+AI and IT teams can get easy access to a wide variety of pretrained AI models and Kubernetes-ready Helm charts to implement into their edge AI systems.

 The Future of Edge Computing

 According to market research firm IDC’s “Future of Operations-Edge and IoT webinar,” the edge computing market will be worth $251 billion by 2025, and is expected to continue growing each year with a compounded annual growth rate of 16.4 percent.

 The evolution of AI, IoT and 5G will continue to catalyze the adoption of edge computing.
 The number of use cases and the types of workloads deployed at the edge will grow.
 Today, the most prevalent edge use cases revolve around computer vision.
 However, there are lots of untapped opportunities in workload areas such as natural language processing, recommender systems and robotics.